-Experience the traditional Japanese culture, Origami!
+Experience the Traditional Japanese Culture, Origami!

 Even if you wanted to learn about traditional Japanese culture, often times it requires taking actual lessons, collecting the right tools, or you need someone to teach you.

-This video "How To Make a Origami Paper crane (Traditional Japanese culture, 日本伝統文化,折り紙,鶴))" introduces the Japanese traditional culture, Origami, and how to make origami cranes.
+This video "How To Make a Origami Paper crane (Traditional Japanese culture, 日本伝統文化,折り紙,鶴)" introduces the Japanese traditional culture, Origami, and how to make origami cranes.

-Experience the Popular Japanese Culture, Origami!
+Origami - Experience the Popular Japanese Culture!

 Origami has been a popular culture and a fun activity for both kids and adults in Japan for a long time.